AryanBansal-launch/personalize_try/SETUP_GUIDE.md

 1. **Open**: http://localhost:3000
 2. **You should see**:
-   - Two dropdowns (Location and Age Group)
+   - A dropdown for Location
    - Content displayed below
-3. **Test different combinations**:
+3. **Test different selections**:
    - Select "United States" → Should show US-specific content
    - Select "United Kingdom" → Should show UK-specific content
-   - Select "Adult" → Should show adult-specific content
-   - Select "Senior" → Should show senior-specific content
+   - Select "Default" → Should show base entry content
 4. **Check browser console** (F12):
    - Should see "Active Experiences" logged
    - Should see "Variant Aliases" logged